NoorHajbi/401-data-structures-and-algorithms/challengesRead/HashTable.md

 5. **remove** method -> O(n)
 6. **get** method (for search) -> O(n)

+Because it could include more than one item point to the single cell

 ## API
 ### HashTable Class Methods:
 1.  **hashCode(K key)** ->  hashes the key using built in java hash function